DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 Things You'll Need

 First wipe down the chair with a cloth.
 Then remove the old seat.
-Most chairs are screwed on.
-But some might have some glue as well.
+Most chairs are screwed on, but some might have glue as well.

 Place the wood seat with foam on top of the batting and new fabric.
 Cut around the the seat allowing for at least three inches of extra fabric to staple onto the wood seat.